 Your participation in the forum signifies your acceptance of all of the terms and conditions below.

 Limit your posts to topics directly related to the business of photography and the specific interest area of the community.
 When in doubt, ask a moderator.

-All subscriptions to ASMP online communities are subject to the discretion of the moderators and can be limited or revoked at any time, for any reason.
+All subscriptions to and membership in ASMP online communities are subject to the discretion of the moderators and can be limited or revoked at any time, for any reason.
 Moderators may, at their discretion, close threads that don’t pertain to the community's interest area or that otherwise violate the rules.
 Due to federal antitrust regulations, please refrain from posting or requesting specific pricing recommendations.

 When starting a new thread, create a concise subject line that accurately describes the subject matter of the thread.
 When replying to a message in an existing thread, do not change or reword the subject line unless you intend to change the direction of the thread significantly.
 When posting a message that is an offshoot of an existing thread, add a forward slash / to the existing thread and add a short description of the new subject.
 This will facilitate searching of our archives in the future.

 If you are sharing a link, please include commentary on why you think the link is valuable to the group.
 Please do not post the link without a comment.